Wobbly-App/wobbly-server/README.md

 * [Code of conduct](https://github.com/Wobbly-App/wobbly-frontend/blob/develop/CODE-OF-CONDUCT.md)
 * [Contributing guide](https://github.com/Wobbly-App/wobbly-frontend/blob/develop/CONTRIBUTING.md)

-To start your Phoenix server:
+## 💻 Up and running

+We recommend using VS Code (this repo comes with a few recommended extensions), but it's optional.

 * Make sure you have a Postgres server running.
 The easiest way to do this is with `docker-compose up` (if you have Docker installed).
 * Install dependencies with `mix deps.get`
+* Set up git hooks with `mix husky.install`
 * Create and migrate your database with `mix ecto.setup`
 * Start Phoenix endpoint with `mix phx.server`

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.
+You can browse the API schema at `http://localhost:4000/swagger`.

+## 🔥 Testing
+Just run `mix test`.
+Make sure you have a Postgres database running.

-## Contributing
+## 🛠️ Contributing
-### Pull requests

-- All CI checks must pass for PRs to be merged.
+All CI checks must pass for PRs to be merged.
+These checks are a lot more likely to succeed if you run `mix format` (to auto-format code), `mix credo` (to check code style), and `mix test` before pushing.

-### Debugging
+## 🐛 Debugging
 Running into issues with the VS Code debugger?
 Try deleting the `.elixir_ls`, `deps`, and `_build` folders and restarting VS Code.

+🖤 🐈